M1g4/pyvirtual/readme.md

-Fiddling with pycharm version control
+Fiddling with pycharm version control, in trouble with status 500